 An explanation of why broadband speed matters and how to get the right package for your needs.

-Broadband has now largely displaced dial-up in the UK as the method of connecting to the internet as it offers many advantages, including faster speeds for downloading and uploading.
+Broadband is by far the most popular method of connecting to the internet in the UK as it offers many advantages, including faster speeds for downloading and uploading.

 This means that you can enjoy a much richer, more interactive internet experience.